copyrite/LwotcMinimalText/XComGame.md

 ## Trojan
 When your hack ends, the hacked unit takes up to 8 damage and loses its actions.
-* Trojan deals 1 damage per successful Hack contest against Hack Defense.
+* Trojan deals 1 damage per successful contest of your hack against the target's Hack Defense.

 ## Unlimited Power
 Firing your arc thrower no longer ends your turn.